andrewpmoore/simple_deploy/README.md

   generatedFileName: "fancyproject.aab"       # supply a custom file name for the aab, or omit if using the default

 ios:
-  teamKeyId: "ABCD1A4A12"
-  developerId: "76a6aa66-e80a-67e9-e987-6a1c711a4b2"
+  # App Store Connect API configuration (required for storeIncrement version strategy)
+  issuerId: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"  # App Store Connect API Issuer ID
+  keyId: "XXXXXXXXXX"  # App Store Connect API Key ID
+  privateKeyPath: "path/to/AuthKey_XXXXXXXXXX.p8"  # Path to your private key file
   bundleId: "com.example.coolapp"  # Required for App Store submission
   whatsNew: "New features and improvements"  # Optional, used for App Store submission
   flavor: "flavor"            # specify a flavor if required, or omit if not using flavors
   generatedFileName: "fancyproject.ipa"         # supply a custom file name for the ipa, or omit if using the default
-  # App Store Connect API configuration (required for storeIncrement version strategy)
-  issuerId: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"  # App Store Connect API Issuer ID
-  keyId: "XXXXXXXXXX"  # App Store Connect API Key ID
-  privateKeyPath: "path/to/AuthKey_XXXXXXXXXX.p8"  # Path to your private key file
-  autoIncrementMarketingVersion: true # defaults to true, updates the first part of the 'version' in the pubspec.yaml, e.g. 1.0.15+39 (it would increment to 1.0.16)
+  autoIncrementMarketingVersion: false # defaults to false, updates the first part of the 'version' in the pubspec.yaml, e.g. 1.0.15+39 (it would increment to 1.0.16)
 ```

 #### Parameter details